nelson-vieira/masters-thesis/README.md

 This repository is a monorepo of the master's thesis, it contains the preparation work of the thesis, the thesis itself and the associated software along with any documentation.

-In part inspired by extreme openness, which I first came across on [Thang Luong's thesis](https://github.com/lmthang/thesis), and by the love of free and open source software I starting pushing this work here since I first started working on it.
-I hope this will be useful to someone, or at least this repository provides transparency to the whole process, as you can see every commit made.
+Partly inspired by extreme openness, which I first came across on [Thang Luong's thesis](https://github.com/lmthang/thesis), and by the free and open source software (FOSS) principles, I started hosting this work here since I first started working on it.
+Hopefully this will be useful to someone.
+This repository at least provides transparency to the whole process, as anyone can see every commit made.

 Feel free to submit comments or feedback in the [`Issues` tab](https://github.com/nelson-vieira/masters-thesis/issues).